USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics2.md

 hostname -s
 ```

 On your local machine, launch Chrome browser and go to [http://cereslogin.its.iastate.edu/hostname](http://cereslogin.its.iastate.edu/hostname) (Replace hostname with the hostname of your compute node: sn-cn-x-x).
 Note: Firefox and Internet Explorer are not supported, Safari seems to work but Chrome is preferred.
+This link is a workaround for the workshop and may be replaced at some point in the future.

 If you get “502 Bad Gateway”  ; you either
 * did not wait for the string appear to know that the webserver was running,